Which Faction Should You Choose?

 Can I learn arts outside my faction?

 Yes, but a first build is easier when its core arts share faction logic, attributes, and weapon assumptions.
+Reaching outside your faction is a great second-run habit, not a great first-run one.

 Is heretical always bad?